-What Sidney Ledson Institute says: The school's developmental priority is to promote and nurture intellectual and academic growth.
+What Sidney Ledson Institute says: The school's developmental priority is to promote and nurture social, intellectual and academic growth.
 Starting from the Preschool class, and all the way to the Grade 6 class, our focus is to not only nurture self-awareness and leadership abilities in students, but to also encourage them to embrace their hard work in building a mindset primed for natural high achievement.

 Schools offer a wide range of approaches and services to support students with special needs.
 This may include individualized learning, one-on-one support, small classes, resource rooms, and learning aids.
 These supports may be provided in a number of different environments such as a dedicated special needs school or class, an integrated class, a withdrawal class, or a regular class with resource support or in-class adaptations.